Skip to content

 pub fn (mut app App) page_home() vweb.Result {

-// all this constants can be accessed by src/templates/page/home.html file.
+// all these constants can be accessed by src/templates/page/home.html file.

 page_title := 'V is the new V'